 Another look at home owner cameo appearance as a post painter.

-The caulk chosen for this was DAP Alex Plus Acrylic Latex Caulk Plus Silicone - 35 year.
+The caulk chosen for this was DAP Alex Plus Acrylic Latex Caulk Plus Silicone - 35 year, and I noticed they upped the warranty to 40 years.
 Every spindle needed a little at the top and bottom prior to paint.

 View from yard of deck after sanding, caulking, and painting.

-Far end of deck with Screen Tight frames all installed.
+Far end of deck with Screen Tight frames (bases) all installed.

 The first of Phifer fiberglass screen is installed.